htostes/htostes/README.md

 - 👋 Hi, I’m @htostes
 - 👀 I’m interested in Python, Data Analysis, Bioinformatics
 - 🌱 I’m currently learning Machine learning in general and Python
-- 📫 How to reach me htostes@usp.br
+- 📫 How to reach me htostes99@gmail.com

 <!---
 htostes/htostes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.